Here’s what we know about the states still counting ballots

-WASHINGTON (NEXSTAR) — There are millions of ballots still yet to be counted in seven states that will ultimately decide the presidential race.
+WASHINGTON (NEXSTAR) — There are millions of ballots still yet to be counted in six states that will ultimately decide the presidential race.

+The Associated Press called Wisconsin for Joe Biden on Wednesday afternoon giving the challenger 248 electoral votes, while President Donald Trump has 214.
+It takes 270 to win the presidency.
+Trump’s campaign has already requested a recount.
+Statewide recounts in Wisconsin have historically changed the vote tally by only a few hundred votes.

 While it’s typical for the counting to continue past Election Day, it’s amplified in 2020 by the surge in mail-in votes.

-Here’s a look at the votes yet to be counted in the seven outstanding states and what the experts say about those remaining ballots:
+Here’s a look at the votes yet to be counted in the six outstanding states and what the experts say about those remaining ballots:

 Alaska (leaning Trump) – While Trump has a solid lead in this state, tens of thousands of ballots won’t be counted for a few more days.